motherjones/newsquiz/README2.md

 ### 1) Set up a Google Spreadsheet

-The first step is to set up your quiz in a form NewsQuiz can digest.

 Start a new Google Spreadsheet with the following column headers:

     question title	question text	right	right text	wrong	wrong text

 Write in all of your questions and answers.
-If you want to include links, write them in using anchor tags.
-(Don't worry if you want to include extra goodies like images, videos, or additional titles—-we'll get to that later).
+Want to include links?
+Write them in using anchor tags.

+(Don't sweat if you want to include extra goodies like images, videos, or additional titles—we'll get to that later).

 You can see a demo Google Spreadsheet [here](https://docs.google.com/spreadsheet/ccc?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc#gid=0).

 In Google Docs, then go up to the `File` menu and pick `Publish to the web`.
 Fiddle with whatever you want, then click `Start publishing`.
 A URL will appear, something like `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`

 Copy that!
 In theory you're interested in the part between `key=` and `&` but you can use the whole thing if you want.